TheRenegadeCoder/sample-programs-website/docs/projects/baklava/c/index.md

 - Stuart Irwin

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 15 2026 00:50:56.
+The solution was first committed on Sep 17 2018 16:48:59.
+The documentation was last updated on May 15 2023 15:51:23.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution